 - Where’d You Go, Bernadette by Maria Semple

 This book was recommended to me by a reader.
 It’s not something I would stumble upon myself.
 But I’m glad I read this book.
 Where’d You Go, Bernadette is an entertaining and creative novel about weirdoes in Seattle.
 Maria Semple wrote for Arrested Development (one of my favorite tv shows).
 And that’s something you can tell by her style.
 ‘Dudes’ probably call this chick-lit.
 But grow up man, and read this shit.

 Another funny and entertaining book.
 Loe is from Norway, and I like his minimal style.
 It’s a story about a young kid who’s searching for meaning in life.
 Way better than all the corny self-help parables like The Alchemist.
 This is book down to earth and fun to read.

 - Crime and Punishment by Fyodor Dostoyevsky

 Let’s get a little serious.
 This book is an examination of human suffering.
 If this book doesn’t change the way you think about people, nothing will.
-And if you think it’s a lengthy and hard to read novel, you’re wrong.
+And if you think it’s lengthy and hard to read the novel, you’re wrong.
 It’s actually a very light read.
 Just don’t get stuck on all the characters and continue reading.
 It will make sense along the way.